MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

 This results in write characteristics, such as write latency, being dictated by the cache drives, while read characteristics are dictated by the capacity drives.
 Both are consistent, predictable, and uniform.

-### Caching reads and writes for hybrid
+### Read/write caching for hybrid deployments

-When caching for hard disk drives (HDDs), both reads and writes are cached, to provide flash-like latency (often ~10x better) for both.
+When caching for hard disk drives (HDDs), both reads *and* writes are cached, to provide flash-like latency (often ~10x better) for both.
 The read cache stores recently and frequently read data for fast access and to minimize random traffic to the HDDs.
 (Because of seek and rotational delays, the latency and lost time incurred by random access to an HDD is significant.)
 Writes are cached to absorb bursts and, as before, to coalesce writes and re-writes and minimize the cumulative traffic to the capacity drives.
 Storage Spaces Direct implements an algorithm that de-randomizes writes before de-staging them, to emulate an IO pattern to disk that seems sequential even when the actual IO coming from the workload (such as virtual machines) is random.
 This maximizes the IOPS and throughput to the HDDs.

-### Caching with drives of all three types
+### Caching in deployments with drives of all three types

 When drives of all three types are present, the NVMe drives provides caching for both the SSDs and the HDDs.
 Per the above, all writes are cached, and reads to the HDDs are cached.